-As if that’s not enough, Wealthfront also comes with a portfolio line of credit for taxable accounts worth $25,000 or more and has a low fee between 4.70% and 5.95%.
-With low minimum deposits, low annual fees, and a full suite of features, Wealthfront is ideal for both small and big investors.
+If that’s not enough, Wealthfront also comes with a portfolio line of credit for taxable accounts worth $25,000 or more and has a low fee, allowing you to borrow against your portfolio without losing out on potential gains.
+With low minimum deposits, a low annual fee, and a full suite of features, Wealthfront is ideal for most investors.

 Similar to M1 Finance, Schwab Intelligent Portfolios is a free robo advisor that charges zero fees, commissions, or service charges.
 However, the minimum deposit is quite steep at $5,000.
 But the service is one of the most flexible among robo advisors with the lowest fees.

 Schwab Intelligent Portfolios is a fully-automated robo advisor with a human touch.
-The customized portfolio management utilizes a hands-free approach to investing, but the service offers professional human advice as well.
+The customized portfolio management utilizes a hands-free approach to investing, but the service also offers professional human advice.
 Think of it as a hybrid robo advisor and you won’t be far off.
 Schwab offers traditional taxable accounts and IRAs.
 Each portfolio is composed of up to 20 different ETFs representing 20 different asset classes and 11 fund families.

 After signing up with Schwab, all you have to do is create a customized portfolio and you’re done.
 The service will do the rest and will apply daily rebalancing of your account.
-And if your balance is over $50,000 Schwab will activate tax-loss harvesting as well.
+And if your balance is over $50,000, Schwab will also activate tax-loss harvesting.

 Different Types of Management Fees

 There are Robo Advisors that charge a monthly fee, and the amount will also change depending on the size of your account balance.
-Yet there are services that offer basic advice and portfolio management with no management fees, but they will usually charge fees in order to obtain additional features and account services – some of which are standard on other Robo Advisors.
+Yet some services offer essential advice and portfolio management with no management fees, but they will usually charge fees in order to obtain additional features and account services – some of which are standard on other Robo Advisors.

 Typical Range of Fees

-In general, the range of fees charged by the top Robo Advisors is actually quite wide, no matter which type of fee structure they employ.
+The range of fees charged by the top Robo Advisors is quite broad, no matter which type of fee structure they employ.

 For robo advisors that levy a set fee, it can typically range from $10 or less as a one-time payment, to a monthly charge of anything between $1 and $300 depending on the size of your investor account.
 General percentage management fees are below 1% and typically range from 0.15% to a top-end charge of around 0.9%.